IslamSeddiq/Mobile-Sales-Customers-Analytics/README.md

 ## About Me 🚀

-I'm an aspiring **Data Analyst** passionate about transforming raw data into meaningful insights through interactive dashboards and business intelligence solutions.
-I enjoy working with **Power BI**, **SQL**, **Excel**, and **Python** to solve real-world business problems.
-My goal is to build dashboards that enable organizations to make informed, data-driven decisions.
+I'm a Junior Data Analyst with a passion for transforming raw data into actionable insights.
+I enjoy working with SQL, Python, and visualization tools like Power BI to solve real-world business problems.
+I have a strong growth mindset along with critical thinking and problem-solving skills.
+My goal is to help organizations make data-driven decisions that create meaningful impact.

 - 🔭 **Worked on:** Mobile Sales & Customer Analytics Dashboard
 - 💻 **Tools:** Power BI, DAX, Power Query, Excel